BestTimesToVisit.com Logo

 transport

-Getting to Merzouga usually involves a long bus ride (CTM is a reliable company) or a shared taxi from cities like Marrakech or Fes.
-Once in Merzouga, your accommodation will likely arrange camel treks and 4x4 tours.
-For exploring the immediate village area, walking is perfectly fine, but for venturing further into the dunes, a guide with a vehicle is essential.
+Getting to Merzouga often involves a long bus ride (CTM is a reliable company) or a private transfer.
+Once you're there, your accommodation will likely arrange camel treks and 4x4 tours.
+For exploring the immediate village area, walking is perfectly fine, but embrace the camel for the iconic desert experience!

 culture

-Respect local customs by dressing modestly, especially when outside the tourist camps.
-This means covering your shoulders and knees.
-Always ask permission before taking photos of people, particularly women and children.
-A simple 'Salam alaikum' (peace be upon you) is a great way to start any interaction.
+Respect local customs by dressing modestly, especially outside of tourist-focused areas.
+This means covering shoulders and knees.
+A simple 'Salam alaikum' (peace be upon you) is a warm greeting and always appreciated when interacting with Berber communities.

 food